The Bankrate promise

 What are the advantages of ETFs?

 ETFs offer a number of important advantages to investors, especially in terms of investment choice, ease, and expense.
-But ETFs are also valuable because they allow investors to “slice and dice” the investing universe and gain exposure to specific investing “themes” or industries.
+But ETFs are also valuable because they allow investors to “slice and dice” the investing universe and gain exposure to specific investing “themes.”

 - Investment choice: ETFs give investors new investment choices, because they create new securities as funds.
 With an ETF, you can invest in an S&P 500 index fund right on the exchange, rather than having to buy a small piece of each stock.

 - Low cost: ETFs can be relatively cheap as well, and they’ve only gotten cheaper over time.
-The weighted average expense ratio of a stock ETF was 0.18 percent in 2020, according to the Investment Company Institute, and the number has been falling for the last decade.
-It was even cheaper for bond ETFs, with an expense ratio of just 0.13 percent.
-Investors can find the largest ETFs, such as those based on the S&P 500, for much cheaper than that even.
+The asset-weighted average expense ratio of a stock index ETF was 0.16 percent in 2021, according to the Investment Company Institute, and the number has been falling for the last decade.
+It was even cheaper for bond index ETFs, with an expense ratio of just 0.12 percent.
+The best index funds, such as those based on the S&P 500, go for much cheaper than that even.
 The SPDR S&P 500 Index Trust, for example, costs less than 0.1 percent.

 - Focused investments: ETFs are also popular because they allow investors to create exposure to specific sectors or investing themes.
 For example, ETFs can focus on high-yield stocks or value-priced stocks.
 They can target biotech stocks or companies with exposure to Brazil or India, for example.